landlab/landlab/docs/install.rst

 From source tarball
 >>>>>>>>>>>>>>>>>>>

-1. Download the latest tarball from `github <https://github.com/landlab/landlab/archive/master.zip>`_.
+1. Download the `latest tarball <https://github.com/landlab/landlab/archive/master.zip>`_
+   from the `landlab github page <https://github.com/landlab/landlab/`_.

 2. From the root directory where your unpacked Landlab, run::